syndit/com.synditcorp.ruleengine/docs/index.md

 ## Expressions

 MVEL is the expression language used by the Engine (you can change if you want).
-At runtime, it takes time for each type of expression to initialize, so if milliseconds are critical to your SLA, keep the RuleEvaluator instance in memory and just reset the variables after each request.
+At runtime, it takes time for each type of expression to initialize, so if milliseconds are critical to your SLA, keep the RuleEvaluator instance in memory and reset after each request.

 ## Be organized

 Being organized is the key to a successful, lasting implementation.
 The Rule Engine was written long ago to solve the problem of out-of-control rules in code, so don't over think your rules, particularly because they are quite easy to create.

-Also, control is important, so limit definition maintenance to a knowledgeable team.
+Also, control is important, so limit definition maintenance to a team knowledgeable in process formulation.
 And, prune when possible.

 ## CI/CD pipeline